 - When is open: 20th Nov-24th Dec

-- Other Christmas markets in England we could recommend are: in Birmingham - the "Second City" of UK - Frankfurt Christmas market, running for twelve years already.
-You can sip on hot mulled wine and German lager amongst the crowds, buy fresh pretzels, delicious hot chocolate and hand made gifts.
+Other Christmas markets in England we could recommend are: in Birmingham - the "Second City" of UK - Frankfurt Christmas market, running for twelve years already.
+You can sip on hot mulled wine and German lager amongst the crowds, buy fresh pretzels, delicious hot chocolate and handmade gifts.
 No matter what time, you can join the crowds of festive people - folk music and laughter fill the air.

 Prague's Christmas markets take place in Wenceslas Square and Old Town Square.
 The markets feature the expected holiday decor and wooden toys, but they also offer Czech specialties, like blacksmith's wares, ceramics and glasswork.
 Food is slightly different from German standards, although blood sausages, grog and gingerbread are offered, but there are vendors with corn on cob and trdelnik (dough cooked with sugar and cinnamon).
 If you're in town around 20th December, you'll see carp frequently offered - dining on it is Prague's Christmas Eve tradition.
-Visitors seek for unusual drink and food rather than decoration and gifts - in the week leading to Vanoce (Christmas) holiday, streets sport enormous water tubs filled with carp (traditional Czech Christmas dish).
+Visitors seek for unusual drinks and food rather than decoration and gifts - in the week leading to Vanoce (Christmas) holiday, streets sport enormous water tubs filled with carp (Czech Christmas dish).
 Don't forget to try the traditional Czech beverage grog and honey liquor.
 Around 5 p.m. every night the Christmas tree lights are switched on and provide a stunning sight.
 Dressed in traditional costumes carol singers all around from Czech Republic complete the enchanting market.

 - Best for: After-parties.
 Prague is already popular for its beer and ambiance.
 Throw in mulled wine and the Christmas spirit, and a merry time is had by all.